amy777555/SkylineProblem/README.md

 The Skyline Problem asks us to find the outline of the city's skyline which is formed by a collection of rectangular buildings when viewed from a distance.

 ---

 ## Problem Statement

-Describe the Skyline Problem in detail.
+-Describe the Skyline Problem in detail.

 What is given? what is the desired output? why is this problem challenging?

 ---

 ## Solution Approach

-Explain the algorithm in words and from a high-level view
+-Explain the algorithm in words and from a high-level view -Talk about the divide-and-conquer strategy, recursive subdivision, and the merge process

-Talk about the divide-and-conquer strategy, recursive subdivision, and the merge process
+In order to

 ---